Decision-making with possibilistic inferential models: Background

 Other authors have argued that requiring a single precise probability to quantify uncertainty puts too much of a burden on the data analyst, and that a decision-theoretic framework based on more general imprecise probabilities is better suited for practical applications.
 Excellent reviews of decision theory from an imprecise probability perspective can be found in \citet{huntley.etal.decision} and \citet{denoeux.decision.2019}.
-At the risk of oversimplification, here I'll explain only the key idea that will be relevant in what follows.
-Given a loss function like above, if uncertainty is quantified via an imprecise probability, then it's only natural to extend the minimize-expected-loss principle by replacing the expected loss, $Q_y \ell_a$, with an appropriate generalization, and then optimizing to find the best action \citep[e.g.,][]{gilboa1987, gilboa.schmeidler.1989}.
-It was shown in \citet{gilboa.schmeidler.1994} that an appropriate generalization of the expected loss is obtained via the Choquet integral; see Appendix~C of \citet{lower.previsions.book} for full details, Section~4.1 of \citet{denoeux.decision.2019} for a summary, and Section~\ref{S:main} below for the special case where the imprecise probability model is a possibility measure.
-Under an imprecise probability framework, there are actually two versions of ``expected loss,'' an upper and a lower.
-Given that the goal is to choose actions for which the loss is small, and that imprecise probability frameworks are largely motivated by conservatism, it's only natural to define the optimal action in such a framework to be that which minimizes the upper expected loss.
-For reasons that will be made clear---see Equations \eqref{eq:upper.expectation} and \eqref{eq:best} below---this strategy is commonly referred to as {\em minimax}, and there is extensive work about this in the literature on imprecise probability \citep[e.g.,][and the references therein]{huntley.etal.decision} and in robust Bayesian inference \citep[e.g.,][]{berger1984, berger1985, vidakovic2000}.
-Finally, special decision-theoretic attention has been paid to ``partially consonant'' belief models, which include the (fully consonant) possibility measures considered here; for details, see \citet{walley1987} and \citet{giang.shenoy.2011}.
+Roughly, given a loss function like above, if uncertainty is quantified via an imprecise probability, then it's only natural to extend the minimize-expected-loss principle by replacing the expected loss, $\prior_x \ell_a$, with an appropriate generalization, and then optimizing to find the best action \citep[e.g.,][]{gilboa1987, gilboa.schmeidler.1989}.
+Indeed, it was shown in \citet{gilboa.schmeidler.1994} that an appropriate generalization of the expected loss is obtained via the Choquet integral; see Appendix~C of \citet{lower.previsions.book}, Section~4.1 in \citet{denoeux.decision.2019}, and Section~\ref{S:decisions} below for the special case of possibility measures.